confluentinc/ksql/documentation/quickstart.rst

 Avro
 ^^^^

+When we registered the Kafka topic ``ksqlString`` in KSQL, we specified a value format ``DELIMITED``.
+This is because the messages were written to the Kafka topic as plain Strings.
+You can also register Kafka topics with other formats, including ``Avro``.

 Use an Avro schema file for a given topic to read.
-Avro records are written using Schema Registry, but use a local schema file to deserialize the Avro message
+Avro records are written using Schema Registry, but use a local schema file to deserialize the Avro message.
+Full Schema Registry integration into KSQL will be available soon.

 <TODO: Need KSQL-133 and KSQL-125>